 Students completing the 120 ECTS learn to manipulate theoretical concepts together with a broad range of experimental methods used in Biotechnology and Biomedicine; elaborate and communicate scientific data and concepts, and master competences to implement and use modern concepts and technologies in the field.

 The program provides students with training in Neuroscience targeting international standards to facilitate job opportunities.
 The EMN-Online Master degree makes it possible for graduate students to enroll in a PhD program, apply for executive positions or conduct individual projects in Neuroscience and Biotechnology.

-The Master is now supported by the Erasmus+ program, benefiting from funding through the Strategic Partnership action, and is also supported by funding from the Bordeaux cluster of excellence (IdEx Bordeaux).
+The Master was most recently supported by the Erasmus+ program, benefiting from funding through the Strategic Partnership action, and until the end of 2019 is also supported by funding from the Bordeaux cluster of excellence (IdEx Bordeaux).